Free online tutoring available for Indiana students

-INDIANAPOLIS — The Indiana Department of Education announced a new partnership with Schoolhouse.world to provide students in grades eight through 12 with free tutoring for SAT preparation, math courses and Advanced Placement courses.
+INDIANAPOLIS — The Indiana Department of Education Thursday announced a new partnership with Schoolhouse.world to support students in grades 8-12 with free tutoring for SAT preparation, math courses and advanced placement courses.

+“All students learn differently, and many need some level of extra support at different points in time,” said Dr. Katie Jenner, Indiana Secretary of Education.
+“This partnership provides access to personalized tutoring 24/7 at the click of a mouse.

 (0) comments